epolevikov/Asgan/README.md

 * __bcvg__ – blocks coverage.
 Calculated as the blocks total length divided by the sequences total length.
 * __paths__ – the number of synteny paths shared between the assemblies.

-Each of the three blocks contains the statistics named _tlen_ (total length), _N50_, _L50_ that can be used to estimate the contiguity of the corresponding sequences.
+Each of the three blocks (seqs, blocks, paths) contains the statistics named _tlen_ (total length), _N50_, _L50_ that can be used to estimate the contiguity of the corresponding sequences.

 # Tuning alignment parameters